Jaswant Singh Khalra

-Jaswant Singh Khalra (1952–1995) was a prominent Sikh human rights activist.
+Jaswant Singh Khalra (1952–1995) was a Sikh human rights activist.
 He garnered global attention for his research concerning 25,000 illegal killings and cremations involving the Punjab police, and that the police had even killed about 2,000 police officers who refused to cooperate.

 Khalra was last seen in September 1995, washing his car in front of his house in Amritsar.
 Six Punjab police officials were later convicted and sentenced to imprisonment for Khalra's abduction and murder.

 Activism

 Jaswant Singh Khalra was the director of a bank in the city of Amritsar in Punjab during the militancy period in Punjab.
-Following Operation Blue Star, the assassination of Indira Gandhi, and the 1984 Anti-Sikh Riots, the police were empowered to detain suspects for any reason, ostensibly as suspected terrorists.
-The police were accused of killing unarmed suspects in staged shootouts, and burning thousands of dead bodies to cover up the murders.
+Following Operation Blue Star, the assassination of Indira Gandhi, and the 1984 Anti-Sikh riots, the police were empowered to detain suspects for any reason, ostensibly as suspected terrorists.
+The police were accused of killing unarmed suspects in staged shootouts and burning thousands of dead bodies to cover up the murders.

 Khalra was investigating four major cases at one time and continued to collect evidence and witnesses.
-These cases included the custodial killing of Behla, human-shield case concerning the death of seven civilians, cremation of 25,000 unidentified bodies in Punjab and that police had killed about 2,000 police officers not collaborating in counter-terror operations.
+These cases included the custodial killing of Behla, the human-shield case concerning the death of seven civilians, the cremation of 25,000 unidentified bodies in Punjab, and that police had killed about 2,000 police officers not collaborating in counter-terror operations.
 The Central Bureau of Investigation, a Union Government agency, concluded that police had unlawfully cremated 2,097 people in Tarn Taran district alone.

-As per CBI investigation records quoted by Supreme Court (speaking through Sathasivam J - as his Lordship was then - and Chauhan J in Prithpal Singh v State of Punjab) he was a human rights activist working on the abduction, elimination, and cremation of unclaimed human bodies during the Militancy Period in Indian Punjab.
+As per CBI investigation records quoted by Supreme Court (speaking through Sathasivam J - as his Lordship was then - and Chauhan J in Prithpal Singh v State of Punjab) he was a human rights activist working on the abduction, elimination, and cremation of unclaimed human bodies during the Insurgency Period in Indian Punjab.
 The court observed that the police had been eliminating young persons under the pretext of being militants and disposing of their bodies without record.

 While searching for some colleagues who went missing, Khalra discovered files from the municipal corporation of Amritsar which contained the names, ages, and addresses of those who had been killed and later burnt by the police.
 Further research revealed cases in 3 other districts in Punjab, increasing the list by thousands.

-The National Human Rights Commission released a list of some of the identified bodies that were cremated by the police with the Police Districts of Amritsar, Majitha, and Tarn Taran between June 1984 and December 1994.
+The National Human Rights Commission released a list of some of the identified bodies that were cremated by the police in the Police Districts of Amritsar, Majitha, and Tarn Taran between June 1984 and December 1994.
 The Supreme Court of India and the National Human Rights Commission of India have certified the validity of this data.

 Jaswant Singh Khalra asserted there could have been over 25,000 Sikhs illegally killed and cremated by the state.
-Till date, families of those who "disappeared" during the insurgency are awaiting confirmation of the fate of their missing loved ones.
+To date, families of those who "disappeared" during the insurgency are awaiting confirmation of the fate of their missing loved ones.
 A list of names has been published by Tribune India.